• Sampled SMART Labs

 Sampled Offers Short- and Long-Term Sample-Storage Solutions

-Sampled offers a wide range of storage capabilities for biological samples used for research purposes.
+Sampled offers a wide range of sample storage capabilities for biological samples used for research purposes.
 Sampled completed a ten-million-dollar laboratory expansion project in 2013 which houses advanced, automated robotic instrumentation.
 This renovation was partially supported by an ARRA grant from the NIH.

 Each Sampled facility is outfitted with sophisticated cold-chain storage equipment and technology.
 We understand how to deploy temporary sample storage plans or how to transition your product lot to a safe long-term biospecimen storage methodology.
 Sampled has over 5,000 square feet of specially constructed space for cryogenic liquid nitrogen storage vessels.